 Florida Rut Prediction 2026: Peak Dates by Zone

-Our Florida rut prediction for 2026: the widest rut spread in the country, from the south-central summer rut in July–August to the western Panhandle's January–February peak.
-A zone-by-zone breakdown and how to time it.
+Our Florida rut prediction for 2026: the widest rut spread in the country, from a July–August south-central rut to the Panhandle's January–February peak.

 Florida has the strangest rut in America.
 In parts of south-central Florida, bucks chase does in the heat of summer — July and August.
 In the central peninsula, the rut runs fall to early winter.
 In the Panhandle, it's a January-to-February event much like south Alabama.
 No other state breeds across nearly seven months, and the only way to hunt it is to know your zone and lean on the Florida Fish and Wildlife Conservation Commission's zone-specific rut data.
 A statewide date is worse than useless here.